lias-laboratory/jerboa-rebuild/presentations/cgvc2023/script.md

 links.

-<a id="org33d1d24"></a>
+<a id="org13d6452"></a>

 ## Transition

-In a G-map, orbits can represent all sort of cells and more.
+In generalized maps, sub-graphs represent cells.

-<a id="org6a55229"></a>
+<a id="orgaa1c740"></a>

 ## Orbits

-Given a set &ldquo;o&rdquo; of dimensions (also known as orbit type), an orbit is the sub-graph of a g-map incident to a dart for which all links belong to &ldquo;o&rdquo;.

-<a id="orge66b0c2"></a>
+<a id="orgd6c5ad4"></a>

 ### animation 1

-For example, the face incident to dart &ldquo;a&rdquo; contains darts &ldquo;a&rdquo; to &ldquo;h&rdquo; and the 0- and 1- links that connects them.
+For example, the face incident to dart &ldquo;a&rdquo; contains all the reachable darts though 0- and 1- links as well as these links.

-<a id="org213c159"></a>
+<a id="orgfebeb8b"></a>

 ### animation 2

-The edge incident to dart a contains these darts these 0- and 2-links.
+Similarly, the edge incident to dart a contains these darts and these 0- and 2-links.

-<a id="org3bc25cf"></a>
+<a id="org015338f"></a>

 ### animation 3

-This orbit is a valid edge thanks to the loops.
+This orbit is a valid 0,2 edge thanks to the loops.

-<a id="org9049d77"></a>
+<a id="org1e0a8c8"></a>

 ### animation 4

-Here is the vertex incident to a with its 1- and 2-links.
+Here is the vertex incident to a with its darts and 1- and 2-links.

-<a id="orgd3a2f28"></a>
+<a id="org34301cf"></a>

 ### animation 5

-Orbits also represent more specific topology such as this face edge.
+Orbit also generalize the notion of cells.
+For example, this face edge of type 0.

+An orbit is parameterized with a type &ldquo;o&rdquo; that can correspond to any set of dimensions such as these.

-<a id="org4ddc472"></a>
+<a id="orgb4d5484"></a>

 ## Transition

-Now that we have formalized the objects, we formalize the operations with Jerboa&rsquo;s graph transformation rules.

-Jerboa is a rule-based modelling software we use.
+We are done with the objects&rsquo; formalism.
+I will now go on with the formalization of the operations.

-<a id="orgdb5cebb"></a>
+<a id="org7abf24f"></a>

-## Jerboa&rsquo;s graph transformation rules
+## Jerboa graph transformation rules

-<a id="orgb2295e9"></a>
+<a id="org3910bee"></a>

 ### animation 1

-Let&rsquo;s work through the triangulation rule
+Jerboa is the language we use to represent operations as graph transformation rules

+For example, we will work through the triangulation operation here which matches the quad face and replaces it with a several triangles.

-<a id="org2f541de"></a>
+<a id="orga5eba4e"></a>

 ### animation 2

-Here is the rule.
-See, it has two members.
-The left side matches a sub-graph out of a G-map.
-The right side transforms it into a new one.
-Each member contains nodes to match sub-graphs.
+Here is the triangulation rule.
+Its left side matches a sub-graph, the right side transforms it into a new one.

-<a id="orgba6a319"></a>
+<a id="org2533483"></a>

 ### animation 3

-Node n0, on the left, has labels 0 and 1.
-As a hook node, when mapped to a0, it matches the quad face.
+The left side matches a <0,1> face, when the node n0 is mapped to dart a0, the quad face is matched.

+For your information, the gray parts remain untouched throughout the transformation.

-<a id="orgea93dce"></a>
+<a id="orgb3e087a"></a>

 ### animation 4

-On the right, n0 is preserved and its only label is 0.
-Therefore the darts are preserved, the 0-links too, however, 1-links are deleted.
+On the right, n0 is preserved and so are its darts.
+The node is rewritten from 0,1 to 0 \_.
+That is, the 0-links are preserved and the 1-links are deleted.

-<a id="orgd02996e"></a>
+<a id="org4662b43"></a>

 ### animation 5

-For consistency purpose a created node is a copy of the hook node.
-Here, n1 is created and is a copy of n0.
-It creates as many darts as n0 matches.
+n1 is created and is a copy of the left hand side node n0.

-Due to a rewriting of its labels, there is no 0-link between n1&rsquo;s darts.
-Also, 1-links are replaced by 2-links.
-The green label matching green links is called an implicit link.

-The 1-link between n0 and n1 connects n0&rsquo;s darts to n1&rsquo;s darts with 1-links.
-This link matching the magenta ones in the sub-graph is called an explicit link.
+n1 creates and matches as much darts as n0.
+However, in n1, 0 is rewritten into an underscore and 1 is rewritten into a 2.
+Subsequently, n1&rsquo;s darts are connected together with 2-links only.

+nodes n1 and n0 are connected 1-to-1 with a 1-link.
+Subsequently, their
+respective darts are connected 1-to-1 with 1-links.

-<a id="org54885b2"></a>
+<a id="org107506f"></a>

 ### animation 6

 n2 is also a created node.
-Unlike n0, its implicit links are 1,2.
+Unlike n0, it is written as 1,2.
 Therefore, its darts are connected with 1-links instead of 0-links and 2-links instead of 1-links.

+The values written within nodes are called implicit links.

+These links, between nodes, are called explicit links

-<a id="org436e457"></a>
+<a id="orgd823157"></a>

 ### animation 7

 While we can define orbits in a gmap, we can do so in rules.
-Here are the face orbits incident to n0 and their matches before and after the application.
+Here are the face orbits incident to n0.

+Notice that in this orbit, each node matches both 0- and 1-links, n0 matches 0 implicitly, 1 explicitly, n1 matches 1 and 0 explicitly and n2 matches 0
+explicitly and 1 implicitly.
+Therefore the orbit is said to be complete.

+Subsequently, the orbit matches complete faces in the gmap

 Moreover, an orbit is said to be complete when each of its node matches either implicitly or explicitly all the links described in an orbit type.

 For example, on the left, the face orbit matches both 0 and 1 links.

-Lastly, there are syntactic conditions guaranteeing that a G-map remains a G-map after the application of a rule.
+Lastly, syntactic conditions guaranteeing that a G-map remains a G-map after the application of a rule.

-<a id="org79a460e"></a>
+<a id="orged0788d"></a>

 # Transition